grehujt/SmallPythonProjects/pythonMLGuide/readme.md

         #Assumed you have, X (predictor) and Y (target) for training data set and x_test(predictor) of test_dataset
         # Create SVM classification object
         model = svm.svc() # there is various option associated with it, this is simple for classification.
-You can refer link, for mo# re detail.
         # Train the model using the training sets and check score
         model.fit(X, y)
         model.score(X, y)